The Story of Rae Line Boats

 Product development began again…

 With product development at the fore for the new Rae Line team, it was not long before new developments kicked into progress.
 Starting off with re-developing our 186 CX model into the new 186 OB in 2014.
+This created a complete change to the aft end of the 186 model and allowed the outboard version to offer up more internal seating, a larger fuel capacity and when powered by the new range of 150hp 4-stroke outboards, a smooth, quick and efficient sports boat targeted for a range of uses.

 The slow down after the global recession offered a chance to reset and work on developing the 186 OB.